 The Operational Management team is led by Ed White and Dale Watson supporting the Resort Managers who do their upmost to make sure things runs smoothly in each resort.

 Family Ski Company specialises in providing catered chalet holidays with a flexible programme of childcare; our aim being to enable every member of the family to have a wonderful experience in the mountains.
 Founded in 1993 in response to a definite gap in the market for a company offering an excellent package of childcare as a priority for parents who wanted to ski Family Ski Company has expanded over the years to keep up with demand and still continues to offer the flexibility and attention to detail that only an independent company can provide.

 We offer a choice of fifteen separate guest accommodations in three of the top French skiing areas.
 Our chalets sleep families of four up to parties of 20, and are all within family-friendly villages with ski-to-the-door access.
 Each Resort has a crèche specifically for Family Ski Company children, and all of our properties are equipped with everything parents need for a holiday with babies and children.

-The Company Directors, Lisa Dance and Mike Byers are very actively involved within the company day to day and the Overseas Operation is lead by Mike Duffin and Ed White.
+The Company Directors, Lisa Dance and Mike Byers are very actively involved within the company day to day and the Overseas Operation is led by Ed White and Dale Watson.